-In many areas various forms of help desk service provide users with help.
+In many areas, various forms of help desk service provide users with help.
 In conventional help desk services, groups of human experts who differ in their knowledge and expertise try to solve the customer's problems.
-Their roles are determined according to their problem solving ability and the degree of the problem difficulty.
-Thus, to provide help desk service of high quality, the availability of high level experts is crucial.
-However, the number of such high level experts is limited, and the demand for the automated help desk systems is increasing.
+Their roles are determined according to their problem-solving ability and the degree of difficulty posed by the problem.
+Thus, to provide help desk service of high quality, the availability of high-level experts is crucial.
+However, the number of such high-level experts is limited, and the demand for automated help desk systems is increasing.

 An expert system approach is a feasible solution.
-In addition to this, world wide computer networks such as the Internet are becoming the major communication media.
+In addition, worldwide computer networks such as the Internet are becoming the major communication medium.
 The rapid communication enabled by such computer networks has also increased the demand for efficient maintenance of the knowledge for the help desk services.
-The overall aim of this study is to develop better methods of maintaining knowledge bases for help desk system while improving their usability.
+The overall aim of this study is to develop better methods of maintaining knowledge bases for help desk systems while improving their usability.